The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Indicators of Compromise

-• Unexpected NFS mount requests or connections from unauthorized IP addresses
+• Unexpected NFS mount requests from client IP addresses outside approved subnets or management networks.

 Detection Strategies